Skip to content

 Citizenship ceremonies are a vital part of the processes of becoming a British citizen and are designed to aid the integration of those who adopt the United Kingdom as their permanent home.
 To new citizens, these ceremonies mark a momentous life event.

-The Nationality, Immigration and Asylum Act 2002 provides that applicants for British nationality make a citizenship oath and pledge at a ceremony which will be the final part of their naturalisation process.
-Attendance at a ceremony is mandatory for those 18 years and over applying for British citizenship.
+When you apply for British nationality, you must make a citizenship oath and pledge at a ceremony as the final part of the naturalisation process.
+Attendance at a ceremony is mandatory for anyone 18 years and over.

 Group ceremonies